Foxtrot (album): Background

-The tour concluded in May that saw Genesis perform a set at the Great Western Festival in Lincoln.
-Gabriel appeared wearing a jewelled Egyptian collar, black eye-make up, and had shaved the front of his head, which drew attention from the press.
-Upon returning home the group dedicated time to write and rehearse new material for a new studio album.
-Hackett considered leaving the band after feeling "fairly shattered" from the lengthy tour, but his bandmates persuaded him to stay and reassured him that they had liked his playing.
+In May, Genesis performed a set at the Great Western Festival in Lincoln.
+Gabriel appeared wearing a jewelled Egyptian collar, black eye makeup, and had shaved the front of his head, which drew attention from the press, while the fact that the set included the first public performance of "Watcher of the Skies" went unnoticed.
+The music press's fixation on the non-musical elements of Genesis's shows would be an ongoing trend.
+Genesis continued to tour England extensively throughout June and July, as well as playing their first shows in Holland, while simultaneously dedicating time to write and rehearse new material for a new studio album.
+Hackett considered leaving the band after feeling "fairly shattered" by the lengthy tour, but his bandmates persuaded him to stay.